Understanding and Addressing Homelessness

 Works in progress

-Chapters of my dissertation, Racialized Homelessness in the United States: Structural Causes and Community Response:
+Chapters of my dissertation, Racialized Homelessness in the United States: Structural Causes and Community Response (Dissertation of the Year, Society for Community Research and Action, 2024):

 “Community Predictors of Black, White, and Latine Doubled-up Homelessness in Metropolitan Areas”